temporalio/documentation/docs-src/go/reference-activityoptions.md

 To set a [Start-To-Close Timeout](/concepts/what-is-a-start-to-close-timeout), create an instance of `ActivityOptions` from the `go.temporal.io/sdk/workflow` package, set the `StartToCloseTimeout` field, and then use the `WithActivityOptions()` API to apply the options to the instance of `workflow.Context`.

-This or `ScheduleToClose` must be set.
+This or `ScheduleToCloseTimeout` must be set.

 - Type: `time.Duration`
 - Default: Same as the `ScheduleToCloseTimeout`